hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-unique-index.md

 ## Column Seam

-To differentiate multiple methods the name of each method includes the index members in it.
+You have seen that to differentiate multiple `selectByUI...()` methods the name of each method includes the names of the index members in it.
 In very special cases the resulting names may end up being exactly identical for multiple methods.
 The DAO won't be valid anymore since it two or more `selectByUI...()` methods may end up having the exact same signature and that is not valid in the Java language.

 In these cases it's possible to define a *column seam* string that glues columns together, to help making a difference.
 By default this seam is an empty string, but may be configured to have a different value.
 See [Table](../config/tags/table.md) for details on how to specify it.

-For example, if the column seam is not specified and default to empty string, the following table will produce such as name collision:
+Whe the column seam it defaults to an empty string.
+The following carefully-crafted table will produce a name collision when generating `selectByUI...()` methods:

 ```sql
 create table clothing (